IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 ## User Story ID:  CLI.005
 - [ ] Enabler
-### Title:
+### Title: Authorization certificate
 ### User Story
-- As a committee member I want to issue an authorization certificate from my cold key to a hot key so that I can sign votes using the hot key and keep the cold key in cold storage.
+- As a committee member,<br>
+I want to issue an authorization certificate from my cold key to a hot key,<br>
+so that I can sign votes using the hot key and keep the cold key in cold storage.

 ### Functional requirements
 - The feature implementation should include a new command `cardano-cli conway governance committee create-hot-key-authorization-certificate`
-- The command includes the necessary flags to obtain cold and hot credentials.
+- Includes the necessary flags to obtain cold and hot credentials.
 - Running the command with the appropriate flags should generate a hot key authorization certificate and be saved in the specified output file.
 - The hot key authorization certificate follows the text envelope format of other existing certificates, including the type, description, and CBOR hex fields
 - The certificate must comply with the cddl: `auth_committee_hot_cert = (14, committee_cold_credential, committee_hot_credential)`